 In the meantime, as long as cryptocurrency MSBs are taking reasonable steps to determine whether a customer wallet is tied to a financial institution and recording the information required so that it is readily available at the request of law enforcement, that will go a long way to showing regulators that this guidance is being taken seriously.

 That said, every business is different, and this has proven to be controversial and confusing guidance for everyone in the industry.
-If you have questions about the Funds Travel Rule or cryptocurrency compliance advice is something you would benefit from, you can get in touch for a free consultation by filling out the form below.
+If you have questions about the Funds Travel Rule or cryptocurrency compliance advice is something you would benefit from, you can get in touch for a free consultation.